 - Usage: Access

-getters for HUD widgets. - Benefit: Streamlines progress bar integration and save system compatibility.
+PercentValueviaBP_AttributesComponentgetters for HUD widgets. - Benefit: Streamlines progress bar integration and save system compatibility.

 Associated Attributes Integration

-allows attributes to govern others using Curve Tables, enabling souls-like leveling mechanics.
-This integrates seamlessly with the Associated Attributes
+The Associated Attributes map in F_Attribute allows attributes to govern others using Curve Tables, enabling souls-like leveling mechanics.
+This integrates seamlessly with the Associated Attributes feature for dynamic scaling.

 - Purpose: Enables complex attribute relationships.